Children's Readings

 Reader 1:

-After the angel Gabriel told Mary she would be the mother of the Messiah, Mary got up and went as quick as she could to a town in the hills of Judea.
+After the angel Gabriel told Mary she would be the mother of the Messiah, Mary got up and went as quickly as she could to a town in the hills of Judea.
 There, she entered Zechariah's house and said "Hello' to her cousin, Elizabeth.

 Reader 2: